 All children's records and personnel records are treated confidentially.
-Access to children's records is restricted to the Director and other specific staff, as situations warrant, at her discretion.
-Access to personnel records is restricted to the Preschool Director, the Preschool Assistant Director, the Floris UMC Director of GROW Ministries, the Floris UMC Executive Director, the Floris UMC Senior Pastor and officials under the authority of the Code of Virginia.
+Access to children's records is restricted to the Director, Assistant Director, and other specific staff, as situations warrant, at their discretion.
+Access to personnel records is restricted to the Preschool Director, the Preschool Assistant Director, the Floris UMC Director of GROW Ministries, the Floris UMC Executive Pastor, the Floris UMC Lead Pastor, and officials under the authority of the Code of Virginia.

 Records, logs, and reports are kept current.
-Records and reports on children and staff shall be maintained and accessible to authorized persons for two years after termination of enrollment or employment, unless current Fairfax County Department of Health Code requires a longer time span.
+Records and reports on children and staff shall be maintained and accessible to authorized persons for two years after termination of enrollment or employment, unless the current Fairfax County Department of Health Code requires a longer time span.